schoolofdevops/ultimate-terraform-bootcamp/labs/chapters/04-resources-part1.md

 We have successfully created our first reosource on AWS.
 Please check your AWS console to check the properties(AMI and instance type) of the machine.

 ![terraform apply](./images/04-resources-apply.png)

+## Reference
+If you need further details about resources, please visit this [link](https://www.terraform.io/docs/configuration/resources.html)